Opinion | Trump’s con extends beyond his tax returns

 Trump’s rise to the presidency — based, in part, on the vividness of this illusion — ended up complicating his scheme.
-Since Trump’s losses have routinely outweighed his profits, he apparently paid no taxes in most of the past 15 years.
+Since Trump’s losses have routinely outweighed his profits, he apparently paid no federal income taxes in most of the 15 years prior to his election.
 Disclosing this would undermine his business reputation and political standing.
-Because it is a norm, rather than a law, that presidents reveal their tax returns, Trump found the solution to be simple: hide the returns and shred the norm.
+Because it is a norm, rather than a law, that presidents reveal their tax returns, Trump found the solution to be simple: Hide the returns and shred the norm.

 Much of his tax information has now been obtained by the New York Times (from people, presumably, defending the norm).
 It reveals massive losses, crippling debt (more than $400 million, much of it due in the next few years) and many foreign sources of revenue.
 And it leaves the con at the heart of Trump’s political appeal fully exposed.